mwherman2000/TrustedDigitalWeb/specifications/did-methods/did-object.md

 The publication of this DID Method specification realizes, in large part, a 4-year quest to create a platform to Tokenize Every Little Thing (ELT)[4].

+The authoriative source text for this specifcation can be found here: https://github.com/mwherman2000/TrustedDigitalWeb/blob/master/specifications/did-methods/did-object.md.

 ## 1. Trusted Digital Web "DID Object" Identifier Method Name

 The name string that shall identify the "DID Object" Identifier Method is: `object`.